 If you plan to live on campus, complete and submit your roommate questionnaire with a $100 room deposit to reserve your space in the residence halls.
 Housing deposits must be submitted with a tuition deposit.
 All deposits are non-refundable.
 Residence Life provides a list of items to bring (or not bring) to your residence hall room.

 Submit your immunization records after you submit your tuition deposit.
 Students cannot register for Orientation and classes until the immunization records have been received at the College.
 Call the Dyson Wellness Center with any questions at 630-637-5550.

 Request freshman scholarship applications based on your academic and co-curricular interests.

 Beginning in January: Complete your financial aid paperwork, including the Free Application for Financial Aid (FAFSA) form.
 North Central's FAFSA code is 001734.

 The First-Year Experience (FYE) program will provide the necessary curriculum supports, academic skills, technological information, service opportunities, survival tips and, most importantly, connections to a faculty advisor in your major.
 Fall Welcome Week is part of the FYE program.

 Summer Orientation and Placement Exams

 Visit campus for Summer Orientation.
 You will be assigned an orientation date and will receive that date in the mail.
 Orientation will begin around 8:00am and end around 5:00pm on your assigned date.
 Each session will include a student portion as well as a family program for any family members or guests.
-Placement Testing information is available to plan ahead.
-You can also view the Orientation Guide in English or the Orientation Guide in Spanish, as well as the Registration Guide.
+You can also view the Orientation Guide in English or the Orientation Guide in Spanish.
 Please call the Office of Orientation at 630-637-5410 or email email@example.com with any questions.

 Fall Welcome Week